 They are a part of every traditional diet, and even vegetarian people in India and China and people subsisting mainly on a plant-based diet in other countries incorporate some amounts of animal products such as fermented milk products and eggs, to their diets.

-However, there are 3 main issues with animal products in the Western diet: the first one is that we consume far too much of these products compared to what our bodies really need.
+However, there are 3 main issues with animal products in the Standard American Diet or Western diet: the first one is that we consume far too much of these foods compared to what our bodies really need.

 The second issue is that we consume meat, milk, yogurt, and cheese that come from animals that have been raised industrially, with lots of pesticides on their food, away from green pastures, with lots of antibiotics, in crowded conditions, and the list is longer.
 These animals are sick, their fat contains pesticides, and they can no longer be considered as a healthy source of foods for humans.

 And the third issue is that we consume animal products that have been industrially processed: bologna, hot dogs, burgers, salami on pizzas, sausages, cheeses, industrial yogurts, etc. These animal products are loaded with sugar, salt, food additives, preservatives and colorings.
 And no, they are not good at all for our health.

 Try to consume animal products that have not been processed (see items listed above) and are as close to the animal as possible.Then, consuming a reasonable amount of animal products is a good approach when you have access to meat, milk, or cheese that come from organically raised, pastured-fed animals.
 Traditional breeds will also give better quality products.Try to find one single good source for your meat, poultry, eggs, milk, yogurt, cheese, and eat it with moderation.

 Just like we have not evolved to eat sugar, we have not evolved to eat processed baked goods or cereals made with refined flour from modern, hybridized wheat.
 And this seems to be a major issue in the Standard American Diet or Western diet.